deniskyashif/blog/content/posts/2025-12-18-closure-of-operations.md

 ### Entities

 Closure of operations is natural for value objects but not typical for entities.
 Entities are defined by their identity and not by their value so two entities with identical data are not necessarily the same.
 Closure of operations on entities would mean that applying an operation to entities always produces another entity of the same type.
-This is rare and often undesireable.
+This is rare and often undesireble.
 Let's take an example of a bank account.

 ```cs
 public class Account